PerfectlySoft/PerfectDocs/guide/buildingWithSPM.md

 )
 ```

-Note that the **versions** information that you see here may differ.
-Consult the actual repository for the most up-to-date content.

-There are two important elements in this *Package.swift* file which you may wish to edit.
-First is the **name** element.
-This indicates the name of the project and thus the name of the executable which will be generated when the project is built.
+**Note:** The version presented above may differ from what you have on your terminal.
+We recommend you consult the actual repository for the most up-to-date content.
+There are two important elements in the *Package.swift* file that you may wish to edit.
+The first one is the **name** element.
+It indicates the name of the project, and thus, the name of the executable file which will be generated when the project is built.
 The second element is the **dependencies** list.
-This element indicates all of the sub-projects which your application depends on.
-Each item in this array consists of a *.Package* containing a repository URL and a version.
+This element indicates all of the subprojects that your application is dependent upon.
+Each item in this array consists of a “*.Package*” with a repository URL and a version.
 The example above indicates a wide range of versions so that the template will always grab the newest revision of the HTTPServer project.
 You may want to restrict your dependencies to specific stable versions.
-For example, if you wanted to only build against version 2 of the Perfect HTTPServer project, your *.Package* element might look like the following:
+For example, if you want to only build against version 2 of the Perfect HTTPServer project, your “*.Package*” element may look like the following:

 ```swift
 .Package(url: "https://github.com/PerfectlySoft/Perfect-HTTPServer.git", majorVersion: 2)
 ```

-As your project grows and you add dependencies you will put them all in the **dependencies** list and SPM will automatically download the appropriate versions and compile them along with your project.
-All dependencies are downloaded into a *Packages* directory which SPM will automatically create.
-To illustrate, if you wanted to use Mustache templates in your server, your *Package.swift* file might look like the following:
+As your project grows and you add dependencies, you will put all of them in the **dependencies** list.
+The SPM will automatically download the appropriate versions and compile them along with your project.
+All dependencies are downloaded into a *Packages* directory which the SPM will automatically create.
+For example, if you wanted to use Mustache templates in your server, your *Package.swift* file might look like the following:

 ```swift
 import PackageDescription